TBlauwe/tcm/docs/pages/examples.md

 A new source file is created, where the entry point, `main()`, (must take no arguments !) is replaced to a standalone function.
 The new source file call the newly function inside a benchmarkable boilerplate.

-If `INTERFACE` is set to a library target (interface or not), then each example will link to it.
+If `LIBRARIES` is set to a library target (interface or not), then each example will link to it.
 If this is not enough, each call to `tcm_examples` will produce a list of targets `TCM_EXAMPLES_TARGET`.
 You can iterate through it and manually set properties.